Chas McCormick Player Props: Astros vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 25th-ranked team ERA across all MLB pitching staffs (4.68).
+- The Nationals have the 25th-ranked team ERA among all MLB pitching staffs (4.67).

-- Nationals pitchers combine to give up 90 total home runs at a clip of 1.4 per game (to rank 24th in baseball).
+- Nationals pitchers combine to give up the fifth-most home runs in baseball (92 total, 1.4 per game).

-- The righty last appeared on Friday against the Atlanta Braves, when he tossed five innings, allowing one earned run while giving up two hits.
+- His last appearance came on Saturday against the Atlanta Braves, when the left-hander threw five innings, surrendering five earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.